Holiday cancellation cover can help if you can’t make your trip, while curtailment will cover you if you need to end your trip early.

 The nearer you are to the end of your holiday, the less you can claim back.

-Some legitimate reasons for cutting your trip short are:
+Some reasons for cutting your trip short that are likely to be covered are:

 You'll need to check your policy wording for an exact list of what's covered.